bamr87/it-journey/README.md

 - 👋 Hi, I’m @bamr87
 - 🤖 I’m interested in the achitecture of information systems that facilitate to production of goods and services
-- 🌱 I’m currently learning Web Development and Content Management Systems
+- 📚 I'm currently learning front-end development, specfically for Content Management Systems (it-journey.dev)
-- 💞️ I’m looking to collaborate on Application Development
+- 🧐 I’m looking to collaborate on developing frontend frameworks for small businesses
 - 📫 You can reach me at @bamr87

 Here's some of my progress: